of Autism, Inc.

 West Palm Beach, FL 33401

-WHAT DOES A DAY AT MOUNTAINEER'S LOOK LIKE?Staff greet each other warmly!
+WHAT DOES A DAY AT MOUNTAINEER'S LOOK LIKE?Staff greet each other and children warmly!
 We are very happy working here!
 We welcome students with bright smiles and excitement that they are here.
 The classrooms have modified lighting and relaxing music is playing.
 They start their day with sensory activities and morning social skill building conversations.
-Throughout the day academics are interwoven with outside playground time/sports/social skill building.
-Also throughout the day Occupational Therapy and Speech Therapy are carried out.
+Throughout the day academics are interwoven with outside playground time and sports as well as social skill building.
+Also, throughout the day Occupational Therapy and Speech Therapy are carried out.
 Independent living skills are worked on daily.
 These include but are not limited to tying shoes, brushing teeth after meals, cleaning up as a team and this sense of community and teamwork builds their self-confidence and trust in others.
 At Mountaineer's we are a FAMILY and a family works together for the success of everyone.
 We listen and guide conversations so that respect and character building takes place.
 This is the place where a multitude of your child's growth takes place and it is so much more than simply academics!

 THEY THINK THEY ARE PLAYING BUT WE KNOW THEY ARE GETTING THE SENSORY INPUT NEEDED TO BE REGULATED + HAPPY!